The Ghost of Public School Past

 - I have chosen to home educate my children because I believe in the values of homeschooling.

-- My lack (in grammar or spelling or punctuation or academic format) is not insurmountable or damaging to my children.
+- My lack (in grammar or spelling or punctuation or academic format) is not insurmountable.
 I’m an adult.
-I can learn alongside them.
+I can learn alongside my children.
 I am capable of remembering the difference between ‘affect’ and ‘effect,’ how to use a colon or em dash, how to spell ‘accommodate,’ and how to structure a five paragraph essay.
-If my children can learn to do it, so can I. If I can learn, so can my children.

 - I choose not to use a red pen because the red pen has created untold damage in the lives of my peers (and my life).
 I’m happy that I never have to use one, if I don’t want to.